 Head Coach Men's & Women's Track and Field

 Dale Bahr enters his ninth season as head coach of both the men's and women's track and field programs and the men's and women's cross country programs at Gustavus Adolphus College for the 2017-18 season.
 Bahr, a 1995 graduate of Minnesota State University, Mankato, replaced Tom Thorkelson, as the men's and women's track and field coach, and Jed Friedrich as the men's and women's cross country coach in 2009.

-In seven seasons as the head of the Gustavus track and field team, Bahr has coached two NCAA Outdoor National Champions in Max Hanson (2010, 800m) and Janey Helland (2011, Heptathlon), and 10 individuals who have turned in 15 All-American performances in both indoor and outdoor track and field.
+In eight seasons as the head of the Gustavus track and field team, Bahr has coached two NCAA Outdoor National Champions in Max Hanson (2010, 800m) and Janey Helland (2011, Heptathlon), and 10 individuals who have turned in 15 All-American performances in both indoor and outdoor track and field.

 A standout collegiate athlete, Bahr was a four-time All-American in track and field, a national champion in 1992 in the 800-meter, and a three-time letterwinner in cross country at Mankato State, where he graduated from in 1995 with a Bachelor of Arts degree in physical education, adapted physical education, and coaching.
 He was also the 1992 national indoor champion in the 800-meter run.

 Bahr earned a master's degree in sports administration from Minnesota State University, Mankato in 2005, and was later inducted into the MSU, Mankato Athletics Hall of Fame in the fall of 2012.

 Dale and his wife, Heidi, live in St. Peter with their four children, Runnar, Jesiah, Cadence, and Liv.